amitbacancy/ejabberd-mod-apns/README.md

 mod_apns
 ====

+**IMPORTANT: This is a fork from the mrDoctorWho repo to change the database used from Mnesia to MySQL.**

+**We are working to test that it works well.**

 An ejabberd module to send offline messages as PUSH notifications for iOS.

 > Consider using [mod_push](https://github.com/royneary/mod_push) which implements [XEP-0357](http://xmpp.org/extensions/xep-0357.html) and works with many PUSH services.